-NHCDC Round 25 reported 8,100,201 presentations in 194 ABF establishments with patient-level cost data.
+NHCDC Round 26 reported 8,029,171 presentations in 199 ABF establishments with patientlevel cost data.
 This represents 96 per cent of the total emergency care population as reported in the ABF DSS datasets and NHCDC.

-IHACPA undertook an initial data preparation process in line with that employed for NEP22, including the removal of out-of-scope blood, pharmaceutical, and teaching costs.
-For NEP23, State Public Health Payments were not removed from the cost data prior to modelling.
+IHACPA undertook an initial data preparation process in line with that employed for NEP23, including the removal of out-of-scope blood, pharmaceutical, and teaching costs.
 The cleansed data is episode level data grouped by AECC or UDG.
 The following data was not used in deriving relativities across AECCs and UDGs, but was used to calibrate the overall cost level of the model:

-- Presentations that grouped to error AECCs due to missing or invalid data fields. - Presentations that were less than \$5. - Extreme cost outliers within each AECC class.
+- Presentations that grouped to error AECCs due to missing or invalid data fields. - Presentations that were less than \$5. - Extreme cost outliers within each AECC class. - Presentations at establishments with an extreme cost ratio.

-19 See Emergency department stay - presentation date, DDMMYYYY (METeOR identifier: 684848).
+20 See Emergency department stay - presentation date, DDMMYYYY (METeOR identifier: 684848).